alekspopovic/Gatsby-website-and-blog/content/blog/Build-Voice-Navigation-with-React-and-Speech-Recognition/index.md

 }
 ```

-We just want something in there to give us a visual que when we switch between pages.
+We just want something in there to give us a visual cue when we switch between pages.

 All of our logic will go into the App.js component.
 To set it up I removed most of the create-react-app's stuff until I was left with a simple function component and I started importing my pages and plugins.